Paper Folding

 Idea's

-- Alter colors: Make 4 of the 8 pieces one color and the second 4 different colors.
+- Try doing this folding technique and keep a repetitive pattern throughout the finished element.- Alter colors: Make 4 of the 8 pieces one color and the second 4 different colors.
 Create patterns with the colors.

 - Enlarge the square to 3" or larger and use on a scrapbook page.